Logo Loader

 Course Methodology

-• Field examples and applied exercises in environmental monitoring
+• Field examples and practical geoscience applications

 Course Objectives